 Although fascist parties and movements differed significantly from each other, they had many characteristics in common, including extreme militaristic nationalism, contempt for electoral democracy and political and cultural liberalism, a belief in natural social hierarchy and the rule of elites, and the desire to create a Volksgemeinschaft (German: “people’s community”), in which individual interests would be subordinated to the good of the nation. (from the Britannica)

-* the desire to create a “people’s community”), in which individual interests are subordinated to the good of the nation: not yet.
+- the desire to create a “people’s community”), in which individual interests are subordinated to the good of the nation: not yet (a few more years?).

 Score this as you will.
 The trend is obvious.
 Only the future remains uncertain.

 An easily frightened people (as our reaction to 9-11 proved), people having low confidence in their political institutions, people facing great challenges — who will they turn to?
 Gallup’s 2011 Confidence in Institutions survey provides the answer.
 Military and police are the most trusted institutions (small businesses are not an “institution”), and among the few in whose our confidence has increased since the 1999 survey.
 Not surprising results for a frightened people who have lost the capacity for self-government.
 A people growing ready for tyranny.